-Receptions without assigned seating aren’t common, but they are a thing, and depending on your vision, this style could fit your wedding perfectly.
+Receptions without assigned seating aren’t common, but they are a thing, and depending on your vision, this wedding idea could fit your event perfectly.
 The main difference on the surface is formality and tradition, but on a deeper level, there’s also a psychological effect on your guests when you choose to forgo assigned seating.
 While it may give off a free-spirited vibe, it can also cause some anxiety among guests, who may feel they need to scramble for a certain table, or seats next to people they know, or be strategic about not stepping on the toes of more “important” wedding guests like parents and other relatives of you and your partner.
-None of this, technically, is the job of the guests, whose experience should be as seamless as possible.
-So, if you opt for assigned seating, be prepared to do a little extra work upfront but then enjoy a worry-free reception where there’s a place for everyone and everyone ends up in their place.
+None of this, technically, is the job of those on your guest list, whose experience should be as seamless as possible.
+So, if you opt for assigned seating, be prepared to do a little extra work upfront (hello, escort cards and place cards!) but then enjoy a worry-free reception where there’s a place for everyone and everyone ends up in their place.
 Or, if you choose to skip the seating chart, be prepared for a little confusion post-cocktail hour, during the transition period when everyone is rustling about trying to find a place to settle in.
-Either ask your planner or a member of your bridal party to help direct traffic, or set up your tables strategically—fewer long, farm-style tables will make this easier than many, smaller tables.
+Either ask your wedding planner or a member of your wedding party to help direct traffic, or set up your tables strategically—fewer long, farm-style tables will make this easier than many, smaller tables.

 Buffet or plated dinner?